Blog

 Many blogs provide commentary on a particular subject or topic, ranging from philosophy, religion, and arts to science, politics, and sports.
 Others function as more personal online diaries or online brand advertising of a particular individual or company.
 A typical blog combines text, digital images, and links to other blogs, web pages, and other media related to its topic.
-Most blogs are primarily textual, although some focus on art (art blogs), photographs (photoblogs), videos (video blogs or "vlogs"), music (MP3 blogs), and audio (podcasts).
+Most blogs are primarily textual, although some focus on art (art blogs), photographs (photoblogs), videos (video blogs or vlogs), music (MP3 blogs), and audio (podcasts).
 In education, blogs can be used as instructional resources; these are referred to as edublogs.
 Microblogging is another type of blogging, featuring very short posts.

-'Blog' and 'blogging' are now loosely used for content creation and sharing on social media, especially when the content is long-form and one creates and shares content on regular basis.
-So, one could be maintaining a blog on Facebook or blogging on Instagram.
-Blogging is writing about what you like.
-In other words, writing about what you know and providing valuable information to people searching for it.
+Blog and blogging are now loosely used for content creation and sharing on social media, especially when the content is long-form and one creates and shares content on a regular basis, so one could be maintaining a blog on Facebook or blogging on Instagram.
 A 2022 estimate suggested that there were over 600 million public blogs out of more than 1.9 billion websites.

 History

 The term "weblog" was coined by Jorn Barger on December 17, 1997.
-The short form, "blog", was coined by Peter Merholz, who jokingly broke the word weblog into the phrase we blog in the sidebar of his blog Peterme.com in May 1999.
-Shortly thereafter, Evan Williams at Pyra Labs used "blog" as both a noun and verb ("to blog", meaning "to edit one's weblog or to post to one's weblog") and devised the term "blogger" in connection with Pyra Labs' Blogger product, leading to the popularization of the terms.
+The short form "blog" was coined by Peter Merholz, who jokingly broke the word weblog into the phrase we blog in the sidebar of his blog Peterme.com in May 1999.
+Shortly thereafter, Evan Williams at Pyra Labs used "blog" as both a noun and verb and devised the term "blogger" in connection with Pyra Labs' Blogger product, leading to the popularization of the terms.